quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Initiation

-To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess on the path to be validated.
+To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a random payload that is hard to guess on the path to be validated.

 An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss.
 An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would an